Flexible and powerful tensor operations for readable and reliable code. Supports numpy, pytorch, tensorflow, and others.

 - spread the word about

-- if you like explaining things, alternative tutorials are very helpful
+- if you like explaining things, more tutorials/tear-downs of implementations is welcome

 Supported python versions